gerano/angular-todo-app/todo-app-backend/README.md

 # MyTodoApp Backend

-The backend is following the MEAN stack approach
+The backend is following the MEAN stack approach.

 ## Development server